eyereasoner/eye/documentation/forward_or_backward.md

 ## Forward chaining

 A forward rule tries to find out which rules fits the data.
-When such a rule is found, then the reasoner executes the consequenc of rule and produces more data (this is done in a loop until no more data can be created).
+When such a rule is found, then the reasoner executes the consequence of rule and produces more data (this is done in a loop until no more data can be created).

 For instance, if we have as input data: